-One of the most accomplished Australian NBA players in history, Patty Mills is a point guard who plays for the Brooklyn Nets.
+One of the most accomplished Australian NBA players in history, Patty Mills is a point guard who plays for the Atlanta Hawks.

-Mills was raised in Canberra; his father is a Torres Straight Islander and his mother an Indigenous Australia.
+Mills was raised in Canberra; his father is a Torres Straight Islander and his mother is an Indigenous Australian.
 As such, his first basketball experience age four, was playing for a local indigenous club.